-Owen Paterson: Tory MP's suspension put on hold
+Owen Paterson: Suspension put on hold as MPs vote for review of rules

 - Published

-Conservative Owen Paterson’s Commons' suspension has been put on hold as MPs vote to review the way their behaviour is policed.
+Conservative Owen Paterson escapes punishment for now as the government orders its MPs to back a review of standards investigations.

-The ex-minister faced a 30 day suspension after a committee found he had misused his position to benefit two companies he worked for.
+The ex-minister was found to have misused his position as an MP to benefit two companies he worked for.

-But allies of the MP said the system was unfair and proposed changing the investigation process.
+But he said the probe into his conduct was unfair and his Tory allies proposed changing the system.

-The government ordered its own MPs to vote for the move, but most opposition parties including Labour and the SNP opposed it, accusing the Tories of rewriting the rules to suit their own ends.
+Labour, the SNP and Lib Dems voted against the plans, along with 13 Conservative MPs.

+But it was carried by 18 votes after a heated Commons debate.
 The announcement of the result was met with cries of "shame" from some MPs.

-Last month, the Commons Standards Committee recommended Mr Paterson should be suspended from the Commons for 30 days following an investigation by Parliament's standards commissioner, Kathryn Stone.
+Parliamentary Standards Commissioner Kathryn Stone last month recommended Mr Paterson be suspended from the Commons for 30 days, after a damning report into his conduct by a committee of MPs.

-The report said the former cabinet minister had breached Commons lobbying rules in making approaches to the Food Standards Agency and Department for International Development ministers about Randox and Lynn's Country Foods, which employed him as a paid consultant.
+The report said the former Northern Ireland secretary had breached Commons lobbying rules by making approaches to government bodies ministers about Randox and Lynn's Country Foods, which employed him as a paid consultant.

 Ahead of the vote, the committee's Labour chairman Chris Bryant told MPs Mr Paterson had lobbied ministers "time and again, in a way that conferred a direct benefit on his paying clients".